 12. Zelensky is good at teevee.
 By not fleeing at the hint of trouble like most post-Soviet leaders (See Kiev 2014) and using the medium of television skillfully Zelensky averted what could have been a quick war.
 What his endgame is, I do not know.
 I doubt he has one.

 14. Almost all analysis of Putin’s motives is fantasy.
-I think it is clear that Russia was not trying to conquer the entire Ukraine.
-I think it’s also clear Russia was attempting more than only annexing Donbas.
+It’s clear that Russia was not trying to conquer the entire Ukraine.
+There were enough troops for that.
+It’s also clear Russia was attempting more than only annexing Donbas.
+(See #13 above.)
 Some of the passages in the early speeches and Putin’s interviews in the past give me the impression that he thought elements in Ukraine would accept or even support the invasion, possibly even units of the army.
 He also seems to have underestimated Zelenksy and/or the effects of television.
 Certainly if Zelensky had fled as most post-Soviet leaders would have done, it’s quite possible the war would have ended quickly with Donbas annexed to Russia and Ukraine permanently agreeing not to join NATO.
 Strange that Putin did not anticipate that Zelensky would be good at teevee, when that was Zelensky’s career before he got into politics, but I would guess that gives evidence of Putin being in the ‘realist’ camp of #8 above.
 Certainly, blogs supportive of Russia almost universally seemed to embrace the idea that because Russia has better weapons, troops, and strategies backed by vast energy resources it can’t lose.
-They also seem shocked and disgusted by Zelensky, as if he were cheating by being good at teevee.
+They also seem shocked and disgusted by Zelensky, as if by being good at teevee he were cheating.

 15. Calling a war a ‘Special Military Operation’ is ridiculous and seeing Russia-sympathizing sites go along with this is embarrassing.